Shahadbal/TinyML/Day5/labs/lab2/README.md

 NICLA VISION + MQTT Hands-on

+The MQTT slides clarify some important steps for these tasks

+Task 1 : write Arduino code connects to WiFi and then sends data via MQTT.
+Every second, the terminal will show messages

-Task 1 : Read the accelerometer data from the Nicla, send it via MQTT and visualize it using an MQTT client.
+Task 2 : Read the accelerometer data from the Nicla, send it via MQTT and visualize it using an MQTT client.
          Send data only when a certain threshold is met, send a specific message when a certain threshold is met (alert message).

-Task 2 : Send both raw data and an alert message in different topics.
+Task 3 : Send both raw data and an alert message in different topics.